mattnorris/whispernote/README.md

 9. Paste the copied text.
 10. Save the file.

+For the rationale of using these methods instead of Kindle's `My Clippings.txt`, see TODO.

 ## Send Each Highlight to Evernote

-Open a terminal and run kindleclip...
+Open a terminal and run whispernote...

-    python kindleclip.py highlights.html email@gmail.com gmailpassword enuser.dyz4@m.evernote.com
+    python whispernote.py highlights.html email@gmail.com gmailpassword enuser.abc3@m.evernote.com

 ...where...

 1. `highlights.html` is the file saved in the previous steps.
 2. `email@gmail.com` is your Gmail account
 3. `gmailpassword` is your account password
-4. `enuser.dyz4@m.evernote.com` is the email address assigned to you by Evernote
+4. `enuser.abc3@m.evernote.com` is the email address assigned to you by Evernote

 ---